eleshuk/GDS-final-project/docs/db_schema.markdown

         },
         "CropID" {
             "type": "int",
-            "description":"foreign id for crop that the market data is for" },
+            "description":"foreign id for crop market data"
+        },
         "Date" {
             "type": "date",
-            "description":"the date the data was recorded"
+            "description":"the year that the data corresponds to" },
-        },
         "PricePerTon" {
             "type": "float",